 Capital allowances can be claimed for most purchases of plant and machinery and business vehicles.
 In a few specific cases, you can claim capital allowances in relation to capital expenditure on premises, for example, by adding insulation.
-The Government also introduced the new Structures and Buildings Allowance (SBA) for new, non-residential structures and buildings on 29 October 2018.
+The Government introduced the Structures and Buildings Allowance (SBA) for new, non-residential structures and buildings on 29 October 2018.
 The SBA allows a deduction from profits at an annual rate of 3% in 2020/21 (previously 2%) calculated on the original construction expenditure.
 Different types of expenditure qualify for different capital allowances.

 If your total capital expenditure is less than a specified annual investment allowance (AIA), you can (in general) claim the full amount as a capital allowance in the first year.
-The AIA was £200,000 from 1 January 2016.
-There is a temporary increase to the AIA to £1 million from 1 January 2019 for a period of two years.
+The AIA is set at £1 million from 1 January 2019 for a period of two years (previously £200,000).